TheOneDoc/Gentoo-LUKS-LVM-BTRFS/index.md

 ```
 https://eu.mirror.ionos.com//linux/distributions/gentoo/gentoo/releases/amd64/autobuilds/current-livegui-amd64/livegui-amd64-20260510T170106Z.iso
 ```
-Now it's time to boot our machine/VM from the installation envirnoment After the system is booted we start with the actual Installation
+Now it's time to boot our machine/VM from the installation envirnoment.

+After the system is booted we start with the actual Installation.

 ## Installation